BadrKali/INCEPTION-DOCKER/README.md

 - No pre-built images are used (except for Alpine or Debian base images)
 - The NGINX container is the only entry point, accessible via port 443

-## Author

-[Your Name]

-## Acknowledgments

-This project was completed as part of the 42 School curriculum.